nusenu/ansible-relayor/README.md

     - default: 33300

 * `tor_prometheus_host` hostname
-    - this variable is only relevant when `tor_enableMetricsPort` is True
+    - this variable is only relevant if `tor_enableMetricsPort` is True
     - it defines on which host ansible should generate the prometheus scrape configuration snipped to scrape tor's MetricsPort
     - this host must be available in ansible's inventory file
     - default: 127.0.0.1